pathtofile/siemcraft/README.md

 ## Addons
 To install the Minecraft addon, double-click on the `.mcpack` from the machine with the Minecraft client.
-This should install both packs, which you can confirm by clicking `Settings` in Minecraft:
+This should install all packs, which you can confirm by clicking `Settings` in Minecraft:
 ![Minecraft settings with Pack installed](assets/siemcraft_settings.png)

 # Running